iov-one/docs/docs/weave/tutorial/11-cron.md

 }
 ```

-When the application is run, CRON stack will be initialized by `Application` method and will be consuming tasks.
+When the application is run, CRON stack will be initialized by the `Application` method and will be consuming tasks.